 - Direct students to complete the Explore section of the worksheet.

-- Of the four Earthquakes Living Lab seismic areas, choose the "Mexico" box, as shown in Figure 3.
+- Of the four Earthquakes Living Lab seismic areas, choose the "Chile" box, as shown in Figure 3.

-- Take a few minutes to read the information on the left side of this page for the 1978 earthquake at La Paz of Baja California Sur, Mexico.
+Take a few minutes to read the information on the left side of this page for the 2010 earthquake off the coast of central Chile.
 Then locate and click the link in the center of the page under the question: "How is an earthquake epicenter located and how is magnitude determined"?

 What is an earthquake?